Kincardineshire: History

 Court cases were initially heard in the town of Kincardine, where there was a royal castle.
 (Note: The town of Kincardine was in the parish of Fordoun, north-east of Fettercairn.
 It should not be confused with other places called Kincardine, such as Kincardine O'Neil in the province of Marr or Kincardine-on-Forth in Fife.)
 The sheriff was therefore known both as the Sheriff of Kincardine and the Sheriff of the Mearns.
 In 1296, King John Balliol wrote a letter of surrender from Kincardine Castle to Edward I of England after a short war that marked the beginning of the Wars of Scottish Independence.

 A charter granted to the burgh of Kincardine in 1532 noted the town's established role in hosting the shire's courts.
 However, by 1600 the town was in decline.
 The sheriffs and visiting judges complained that the town had poor facilities for holding courts and accommodating visitors when the courts were in session, and also noted that the town was not central to the shire.
-An act of parliament in 1600 therefore transferred the courts to the larger and more accessible town of Stonehaven.
+An act of the Parliament of Scotland, the Stonehaven Act 1600 (c.
+51 (S)), therefore transferred the courts to the larger and more accessible town of Stonehaven.
 Kincardine's decline continued after 1600; its market and fair relocated to Fettercairn, and by the mid-19th century no trace remained of the former county town.

 Over time, Scotland's shires became more significant than the old provinces, with more administrative functions being given to the sheriffs.
 The older territory of the Mearns was therefore gradually eclipsed in legal importance by the shire of Kincardine (or Kincardineshire) which covered the same area.
 In 1667 Commissioners of Supply were established for each shire, which would serve as the main administrative body for the area until the creation of county councils in 1890.
 Following the Acts of Union in 1707, the English term 'county' came to be used interchangeably with the older term 'shire'.